 However, if you’re an apt interviewer, there are questions you can ask that reveal a person’s true personality, which helps you speed-read a potential employee and begin to build a lasting rapport with them.
 By using behavioral interview questions, you cut through the memorized script and get to the real person.

 The following are 10 of the most revealing behavioral interview questions with explanations of how they expose a more honest portrait of the person you’re interviewing.
+If they really know the interview circuit, they’ll be familiar with the STAR method.
+If not, you may be getting some interesting responses!

 1. What did you once believe but no longer believe?